-Nuns of the order
+Nuns of the Order of Malta

 Scholars date the origin of the female branch to the Order’s foundation in Jerusalem in the 11th century and to the first consecrated nuns of the Hospital of St Mary Magdalena.
 The nuns were needed in the hospitals to tend the female pilgrims and patients and were led by the Servant of God Agnese of Alix.
 Over time they increased in number and organisation; they continued to embrace the ideal and charisma of the Order of St. John and to spread out across most of Europe to Italy, Spain, Portugal, Great Britain, France, Denmark, Holland and Rhodes.

 Other historians give the year 1153 as the official date for the establishment of the Order’s female branch: it was then that Pope Eugene III approved the Sijena convent community, founded by Queen Sancha of Aragon, widow of Alfonso II, and her daughter Dulce.
 Thus one of the oldest communities of nuns in Christendom was born.
 At the beginning they were exclusively relatives of the Knights of the Order with the specific mission to pray for them all and for the Grand Master.
 As in the other monasteries in previous centuries, the nuns were called “Sorores” (like “Fratres” for the Knights).